ddsky/spoonacular-api-clients/kotlin/docs/DefaultApi.md

 val apiInstance = DefaultApi() val query : kotlin.String = snickers // kotlin.String | The search query.
-val minCalories : java.math.BigDecimal = 50 // java.math.BigDecimal | The minimum number of calories the menu item must have.
+val minCalories : java.math.BigDecimal = 50 // java.math.BigDecimal | The minimum amount of calories the menu item must have.
-val maxCalories : java.math.BigDecimal = 800 // java.math.BigDecimal | The maximum number of calories the menu item can have.
+val maxCalories : java.math.BigDecimal = 800 // java.math.BigDecimal | The maximum amount of calories the menu item can have.
-val minCarbs : java.math.BigDecimal = 10 // java.math.BigDecimal | The minimum number of carbohydrates in grams the menu item must have.
+val minCarbs : java.math.BigDecimal = 10 // java.math.BigDecimal | The minimum amount of carbohydrates in grams the menu item must have.
-val maxCarbs : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of carbohydrates in grams the menu item can have.
+val maxCarbs : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of carbohydrates in grams the menu item can have.
-val minProtein : java.math.BigDecimal = 10 // java.math.BigDecimal | The minimum number of protein in grams the menu item must have.
+val minProtein : java.math.BigDecimal = 10 // java.math.BigDecimal | The minimum amount of protein in grams the menu item must have.
-val maxProtein : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of protein in grams the menu item can have.
+val maxProtein : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of protein in grams the menu item can have.
-val minFat : java.math.BigDecimal = 1 // java.math.BigDecimal | The minimum number of fat in grams the menu item must have.
+val minFat : java.math.BigDecimal = 1 // java.math.BigDecimal | The minimum amount of fat in grams the menu item must have.
-val maxFat : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of fat in grams the menu item can have.
+val maxFat : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of fat in grams the menu item can have.
 val offset : java.math.BigDecimal = 0 // java.math.BigDecimal | The offset number for paging (between 0 and 990).
 val number : java.math.BigDecimal = 100 // java.math.BigDecimal | The number of expected results (between 1 and 10).
 try {